Health and safety liabilities

 A broker will be able to advise you on these types of comprehensive packages or about adding extra cover to an existing policy.

-Your local destination organisation may be able to recommend local insurance brokers who have specific experience in arranging cover for accommodation providers.
+Your local destination management organisation may be able to recommend local insurance brokers who have specific experience in arranging cover for accommodation and attraction operators.
 Insurance brokers should be registered with and regulated by the Financial Conduct Authority and you can check brokers on their website.

 Insurance for transporting guests